The-GUY-2024/PowerChair_Robot/Parts/README.md

  </p>

  <p align="center">
-      I'm using these power supply connected in parallel in my case the work perfectly for my motor's.
+      I'm using 2 Ac To Dc power supply connected as shown above.
+In my case they work perfectly and the output is around 25.3VDC .
  </p>

  # Connection Schematic